b0gumila/GitHub-Tutorial/README.md

 3. Showoff Github.com
 4. Show how Github & Git & R Studio work together
 5. Have the lab install Git and connect to R Studio
-6. All work on an two examples together
+6. All work on an two examples together!

 <br>
 <b>What is Github?</b><br>